mabrams25/Rockbuster-Stealth-Data-Analysis-Project/README.md

 # Final Deliveries

-Here are some of the files regarding
+Here are the project deliveries that describe my analysis and the ouputs from my SQL queries:
 ```
 Excel SQL Query Work Rockbuster.xlsx                 # A spreadsheet containing pictures of all SQL queries and their data output
 PowerPoint Rockbuster Data Analysis .pdf             # A presentation to communicate SQL results to business managers